Project-DA-FANH/2022-08-08-dafanh/index.md

 <p id="registration">
     <strong>Registration fees and links:</strong>
-    Due to COVID-19 space is limited to 20 learners at each site and masks are required.
+    Space is limited to 20 learners at each site.
 Registration fees are on a sliding scale: <br>
     - $40 for general Tenure track faculty. <br>
     - $20 for Lecturers and Adjunct faculty with promo code <b>LecAdj</b> <br>
     - $10 for Graduate students with promo code <b>GradStudent</b><br>